Background

 co-ordinate their activities was necessary.

-Prior to the establishment of the Board, NGOs were registered under different Government
+Prior to the establishment of the Board, ETrs were registered under different Government

 organs making it difficult to effectively co-ordinate their activities.
 Some were